Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Applications

 are localized at the left and right ends of the wire, respectively: $\chi_{1,n}=\delta_{n,1}$ and $\chi_{2,n}=\delta_{n,2N}$.
-This scenario is illustrated in Fig.\ref{fig3}a, where the red and blue dashed lines (the curves coincide) show the spatial distributions of the probability densities for the electron- and hole-like Bogoliubov excitations with zero energy, $|\phi_{1,2}(n)|^2$, with $\underline{\phi}_{1,2} = \frac{1}{2} \left( \right)$.
+This scenario is illustrated in Fig.\ref{fig3}a, where the red dashed and and blue dotted lines (the curves coincide) show the spatial distributions of the probability densities for the electron- and hole-like Bogoliubov excitations with zero energy, $|\phi_{1,2}(n)|^2$, where $\underline{\phi}_{1,2} = \frac{1}{2} \left( \right)$.
+Deviation from the symmetric point causes spatial oscillations of $|\chi_{1,2}(n)|^2$ in addition with exponential decay into the bulk.
+As a result, $|\phi_{1,2}(n)|^2$ becomes nonzero at $n\neq1,N$ pressing towards the edges as the system size increases \cite{valkov-22}.
+One can expect similar behavior of the lowest-energy excitations in the open system, $\psi_{1,2}$, if the bath and lead fields are weak enough (see Eq. \eqref{eigenvec12_pt1_re}).
 We note in passing that the attempts to detect Majorana modes $\underline{\chi}_{1,2}$ in tunnel transport experiments with hybrid superconducting wires, which have yielded controversial results, have been ongoing for more than a decade.

 Taking the derivative with respect to $V$ in the expressions \eqref{IfinC} and \eqref{IfinB}, we find

 Here we split the contributions from the lead and from the bath.
 They are given as

 where